Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/08/advanced-ruby-gsub-with-regular-expressions.md

 ## Using a match from the regular expression in the output

-We just need to fine tune our regular expression now to get hold of that class name, so we can use it in the output.
+We just need to fine-tune our regular expression now to get hold of that class name, so we can use it in the output.

-The first part of the change is to wrap parentheses around the text match, to say we want to capture the text that is found.
-To put it another way `[a-z]+` already finds the text we want, but `([a-z]+)` will keep hold of it for later use.
+The first part of the change is to wrap parentheses around the text match to say we want to capture the text that is found.
+To put it another way, `[a-z]+` already finds the text we want, but `([a-z]+)` will keep hold of it for later use.
 Who knew brackets were so meaningful.

 The second part of our update is to use the text we found in the output.
 The syntax for this is `\1`.
 Where you have multiple matchers, they are all numbered, so the next one is `\2` and so on.